YorgosPs/Yorgos-Psarellis/Research.md

 **Fig.6** : A two-scale potential energy surface giving rise to a Directed Graph of transition probabilities.
 This graph is reducible to one-dimension.

-<span style="color:red"> Project under completion </span>

 #### 7) Neural Network Pathologies

 Using Neural Networks to approximate the dynamics of nonlinear systems can lead to qualitatively different attractors.
-I verify and investigate such pathologies.
+I verify and investigate such pathologies, using (and designing) invertible Neural Network architectures.

-<span style="color:red"> Project under completion </span>

 #### 8) Emergent spaces for cell biomarkers

+In the recent era of overwhelmingly many single-cell data, advanced unsupervised learning techniques are employed to find out:

+* How many nonlinear descriptors are important when studying a large number of motility/morphology/biochemical features.
+* Which features describe the **same** underlying processes.
+* Which features have predictive power when it comes to a disease related outcome, such as aging- or pathogen-related